bxparks/AceTime/USER_GUIDE.md

 The list of these zones and The reasons for excluding them are given at the bottom of the [zonedb/zone_infos.h](src/ace_time/zonedb/zone_infos.h) file.

-Although the `zonedbx/` files support all zones from its TZ input files, there are number of timezones whose DST transitions in the past happened at 00:01 (instead of exactly at midnight 00:00).
-To save memory, the internal representation used by AceTime supports transitions only at 15-minute boundaries.
-For these timezones, the DST transition time is shifted to 00:00 instead, and the transition happens one-minute earlier than it should.
-As of TZ DB version 2019a, there are 5 zones affected by this rounding, as listed at the bottom of [zonedbx/zone_infos.h](src/ace_time/zonedbx/zone_infos.h), and these all occur before the year 2012.
+The goal of the `zonedbx/` files is to support all zones listed in the TZ Database.
+Currently, as of TZ Database version 2019b, this goal is met from the year 2000 to 2049 inclusive.

 #### BasicZone and ExtendedZone